snewcomer/ember-alt-fastboot-app-server/README.md

 ## General Design

+- Replace `express` with `fastify`.
+Express is largely unmaintained.
+Moreover, fastify includes HTTP2 support.
+This is a direction we need to move in the Ember community.
 - Cluster management.
 - Being aware of distribution changes and downloading of new assets.
 - Delegation of responsibilities between three separate primary objects: